We help people who want to work on AI Safety to team up together on concrete projects.

 Learn about research concepts, practices and mindsets in the field.

-Deliberate how to move a project forward with a research lead.
+Deliberate how to move a project forward with a project lead.

 Find collaborators to work with over the months and years ahead.